BamiseOmolaso/SQL-solutions-to-Dannys-diner---Case-Study-1/README.md

-# SQL-solutions-to-Dannys-diner---Case-Study-1
+# SQL-solutions-to-*weeks SQL challenge by Dannys--
+## Currently has-Case-Study-1 and solutions to Case study 2(Part A) uploaded
-This repo explores my solutions to dannys diner - Case study 1 using MySql integrated into jupyter notebook
+This repo explores my solutions to using MySql integrated into jupyter notebook